Skip to main content

 How to make new xpm releases

-GitHub package.json version NPM Version CI on Push GitHub issues GitHub pulls CI on Push JavaScript Style Guide license
+GitHub package.json version NPM Version CI on Push GitHub issues GitHub pulls CI on Push JavaScript Style Guide licence

-This page is designed for maintainers of the xPack Project Manager project and provides documentation on how to create new releases.
+This page is designed for maintainers of the xPack Project Manager project and provides documentation on creating new releases.

 Prerequisites

-xpm is a portable Node.js module; development can be carried out on macOS, GNU/Linux and even Windows (although some npm scripts must be executed in a Git Bash terminal).
+xpm is a portable Node.js project; development can be conducted on macOS, GNU/Linux and Windows (although some npm scripts must be executed within a Git Bash terminal).

 The prerequisites are: